Grace period

 The cooling-off period is a period during which your customer can cancel an online purchase without giving a reason.
 In Dutch e-commerce, there is a statutory minimum cooling-off period of 14 days after receipt of the product.

-Is 14-day cooling-off period mandatory?
+Is a 14-day cooling-off period mandatory?

 What does returning within 30 days mean?